wovnep/aniluv/README.md

 Aniluv is still under development.
 These are the features currently available on the app.

 -   Watch anime (Tv shows, Movies, etc.)
--   Connect Anilist and manage your profile
+-   Connect Anilist and manage your anime list
 -   Supports Windows, Linux and macOS
 -   Search and view anime info
 -   Get trending/popular releases